bulletmark/encfsui/README.md

 `~/.Private` dir to unencrypted `~/Private` with an in-activity timeout of 60 minutes.
 So you should first create an [encfs](http://www.arg0.net/encfs) `~/.Private` directory.
-See `man encfs` for details on how to do this.
+See [`man encfs`](https://linux.die.net/man/1/encfs) for details on how to do this.

-You can also copy the `/usr/share/applications/encfsui.desktop` launcher to your own Desktop Launcher in `~/.local/share/applications/` (with a custom name) to use different directory names or timeout etc.
+You can also copy the `/usr/share/applications/encfsui.desktop` launcher to your own Desktop Launcher in `~/.local/share/applications/` to use different source or target directory names, or to change the timeout, etc.

 The utility can also be run from the command line.
 The usage is: